Typographic design improves readability and comprehension

-There are three typographic relationships that good designers thoughtfully consider:
+There are 3 spatial relationships that good designers thoughtfully consider:

 Leading - the space between lines of text copy.

 Word spacing - the space between words in a headline, subhead, or a line of text copy.

 Kerning, or letterspacing - the space between letters within a word.

 There are 8 ways to set blocks of text copy:

 A few guidelines